-Civil Contractors New Zealand has a new technical manager on its staff, working specifically to progress the interests of the membership and provide expert advice, gained through many years working in the industry.
-By Mary Searle Bell.
+Civil Contractors New Zealand has a new technical manager on its staff, working to progress interests of membership and provide expert advice gained through years working in the industry.

 STACY GOLDSWORTHY is the newest addition to the Civil Contractors New Zealand team.
 He has joined as the technical manager, and his role has him progressing the interests of the organisation on various committees and working groups, as well as providing technical advice to the membership.